laminlabs/lamindb/docs/arrays.md

 execute_via: python
 ---

-# Stream arrays from storage
+# Query arrays in storage

 This guide covers streaming array-like datasets — `AnnData`, `SpatialData`, and generic `HDF5` — directly from disk or cloud storage.
 For tabular data, see {doc}`parquet`.